VonZeeple/Acorns-1.12.2/README.md

 # Acorns-1.12.2
-Acorns is a simple mod that remove apples from oak leaves drops and adds acorns.
+Acorns is a simple mod for minecraft 1.12.2 that removes apples from oak leaves drops and adds acorns.